nitinkc/nitinkc.github.io/_posts/Java/performanceEngineering/2024-06-20-memory-leaks.md

 {% include toc title="Index" %}

+• In C explicit call free()

+Objects that aren’t freed-up, continue to consume memory.
+This is memory leak

+Java avoids memory leaks by
+• Running on a Virtual Machine
+Adopts the GC Strategy (invented with LISP in 1959 )

 # Java Memory Leaks

 A memory leak happens **only if the allocated objects can't be garbage-collected** because they are referenced from somewhere in the running application.